 Addiction can often be a way to cope with traumatic events that have happened in life.
-That’s why it’s crucial to receive mental health treatment as part of an addiction treatment program.
+That’s why it’s crucial to work through underlying issues with a therapist as part of an addiction treatment program.

 Baltimore Detox Center has a substance abuse treatment program that uses therapy programs as the basis for recovery.
-If you are seeking addiction therapy in Baltimore, our team will work with you to determine precisely which addiction treatment therapies are right for you.
+If you are looking into addiction therapy in Baltimore, our team will work with you to determine precisely which addiction treatment therapies are right for you.
 We have an array of therapy programs that are part of our addiction treatment programs, including group therapy and individual therapy.
-Another popular option for a therapy program is CBT.
+Another popular option for a therapy program is cognitive behavioral therapy, or CBT.

 What Is CBT?

-Cognitive-behavioral therapy or CBT is an evidence-based form of therapy program that helps you explore the connection between their thoughts, emotions, and behaviors.
+Cognitive-behavioral therapy is an evidence-based therapy program that helps you explore the connection between your thoughts, emotions, and behaviors.
 CBT pairs you with a therapist for a number of sessions each week determined in the treatment plan.
 In these sessions, you learn how to recognize and increase your awareness of unhealthy or distorted thought patterns that often pave the way to destructive or self-defeating behavior.

 Negative thought patterns often accelerate the use of addictive substances, which is why you must change how you think.
 A change in thinking and feeling likely will result in a change of behavior.
 At Baltimore Detox Center, our therapists use CBT to equip you with the tools for long-lasting recovery.